securityguy/DMRcmd/README.md

 openSPOT does not include routing capability, so at this point configuring openSPOT to connect to DMRcmd will not allow it to connect to any DMR server.
 I plan to add pass-through capability in the future.
-However, at this time your best bet would be to check out DMRGateway by Jonathan Naylor (G4KLK).
+However, at this time your best bet would be to use DMRGateway (link and configuration above).

 To configure openSPOT to send traffic directly to DMRcmd for testing purpose: